This integration is certified by Stitch. For support, contact Stitch support.

 - For tables using Incremental Replication, data equal to or newer than this date will be replicated to your data warehouse.

 - For tables using Full Table Replication, all data - including records that are older, equal to, or newer than this date - will be replicated to your data warehouse.

-Change this setting if you want to sync data beyond NetSuite’s default setting of 1 year.
-For a detailed look at historical syncs, check out the Syncing Historical SaaS Data guide.
+Change this setting if you want to replicate data beyond NetSuite’s default setting of 1 year.
+For a detailed look at historical replication jobs, check out the Syncing Historical SaaS Data guide.